 Lake Superior’s North Shore is a truly magical place.
 Parts of the North Shore remind me of Ireland and Vancouver and I can’t seem to get enough of it.
-Every time I go, I discover another great hike, coffee shop or lunch spot.
-Here’s the full summary on the absolute must see spots along Minnesota’s North Shore.
+Every time I go, I discover another great hike, coffee shop, or lunch spot.
+Here’s the full summary of the absolute must-see spots along Minnesota’s North Shore.

 1. Canal Park

-Canal Park is a bustling section of Duluth with tons of restaurants, a brewery and distillery and many shops.
+Canal Park is a bustling section of Duluth with tons of restaurants, a brewery, and distillery, and many shops.
 We love Canal Park Brewery for burgers and beer, or Vikre Distillery for fancy cocktails.
-For excellent seafood, stop by Northern Water Smokehous, or Vitta Pizza for Neapolitan-style pizza, or the very popular Grandma’s Saloon for burgers, sandwiches and wraps.
-For much more inspiration on things to do in Duluth, check out my post here.
+For excellent seafood, stop by Northern Water Smokehous, or Vitta Pizza for Neapolitan-style pizza, or the very popular Grandma’s Saloon for burgers, sandwiches, and wraps.
+For much more inspiration on things to do in Duluth, check out my blog post here.

 2. Duluth Lighthouse

-You’ll definitely want to walk out onto the pier so you can get a close look of the Duluth lighthouse.
-There are actually three lighthouses in the Duluth Harbor, and the one pictured above is the North Pier Lighthouse, which is under fully operation of the Coast Guard.
-Construction on this lighthouse began in 1909, and was completed in 1910.
+You’ll definitely want to walk out onto the pier so you can get a close look at the Duluth lighthouse.
+There are actually three lighthouses in the Duluth Harbor, and the one pictured above is the North Pier Lighthouse, which is under the full operation of the Coast Guard.
+Construction on this lighthouse began in 1909 and was completed in 1910.
 More than 100 years later it still shines bright.

 3. Glensheen Mansion

 For an incredible step back in history, you’re going to want to visit the Glensheen Mansion.
 The Congdons were an impressive family of very forward-thinking people.
-If there’s only one point to make about the Congdon family, it’s that they weren’t just a wealthy family.
-They were brilliant, creative, kind and so far ahead of their time in terms of their ideas and accomplishments.
+If there’s only one point to make about the Congdon family, it’s that they weren’t just wealthy, they were brilliant, creative, kind and so far ahead of their time in terms of their ideas and accomplishments.
 Plan to spend at least 1.5 hours taking the tour throughout the house and walking around the property.
 Here are a few fast facts: